rnietoe/Training/docs/AWS/01-Introduction.md

 !!!danger "We will be charged when deleting cached data from an edge location"

-you can use the **CloudFront geo restriction** feature to do one of the following:
+You can use the **CloudFront geo restriction** feature to do one of the following:

 * Allow your users to access your content only if they're in one of the countries on a whitelist of approved countries.
 * Prevent your users from accessing your content if they're in one of the countries on a blacklist of banned countries.